The Jewish people’s living memorial to the Holocaust, Yad Vashem safeguards the memory of the past and imparts its meaning for future generations.

 Shoah (Holocaust) Committee of the Jewish Federation of Ottawa

-The Shoah Committee is a group of dedicated volunteers committed to preserving the memories and legacies of the past to educate future generations about one of the worst genocide in modern history.
+The Shoah Committee is a group of dedicated volunteers committed to preserving the memories and legacies of the past to educate future generations about one of the worst genocides in modern history.

-The Mission of the Shoah (Holocaust) Committee of the Jewish Federation of Ottawa is to teach the lessons and legacy of the Holocaust and to promote tolerance, compassion, courage and wisdom in human relations.
-The committee plans and organizes and special initiatives that teach the lessons of the Holocaust.
+The mission of the Shoah (Holocaust) Committee of the Jewish Federation of Ottawa is to teach the lessons and legacy of the Holocaust and to promote tolerance, compassion, courage and wisdom in human relations.
+The committee plans and organizes special initiatives that teach the lessons of the Holocaust.

 Programs of the Shoah Committee

-Holocaust Education Month: An annual program launched in November that includes lectures, films, workshops, panel discussions, exhibits and other programs focused on educating the Jewish and broader community about the Holocaust.
+Holocaust Education Month: A list of community programming that includes lectures, films, workshops, panel discussions, exhibits etc., focused on educating the Jewish and broader community about the Holocaust.

 Yom HaShoah: Yom Hashoah V’Hagvurah (Holocaust Remembrance Day) is designated by the State of Israel on the Hebrew date of 27 Nisan.
 Ottawa’s annual commemoration remembers (zachor) those who died and those who survived the Holocaust.